 Docker in development: Episode 3

-Last episode was about dockerizing our Ruby on Rails app.
-In this episode we’ll be exploring how to perform everyday tasks in our containers.
+The last episode was about dockerizing our Ruby on Rails app.
+In this episode, we’ll be exploring how to perform everyday tasks in our containers.

 Running rake tasks and rails commands